Georgia–United Kingdom relations: History

 Britain recognized the Democratic Republic of Georgia in 1919.
 Sir Oliver Wardrop served as the United Kingdom's first Chief Commissioner for Transcaucasia in Georgia from 1919–21.
-He was welcomed by the government of Noe Zhordania, who supported Wardrop's a efforts to promote Georgian culture and gather support from western nations.
+He was welcomed by the government of Noe Zhordania, who supported Wardrop's efforts to promote Georgian culture and gather support from western nations.
 During this period, Britain came to view Georgia in a rather favorable light, setting it apart from Bolshevik Russia, as well as some of its neighbors:

 British military presence in Georgia had to come to an end in 1920 because of neutrality clauses in the Treaty of Moscow, in which Russia recognized Georgia's independence in exchange for Georgia not hosting forces hostile to Russia's interests.
 Now that there were no Western powers in Georgia, in February 1921 the Bolshevik Red Army proceeded to invade the country, leading to Georgia's defeat and collapse by March of that year.
 Even after Soviet takeover, Britain - along with France, Belgium, and Poland - continued to recognize only the Georgian government; this lasted until the 1930s, when growing Soviet power and political processes in Europe made it impractical to do so indefinitely.

 In April 1987, Margaret Thatcher, the British prime minister, made an official state visit to the Soviet Union, on the last day of which she visited the Georgian SSR, specifically Tbilisi.
 It was the first visit of its kind to Georgia.
 She was hosted by First Secretary of the Georgian Communist Party Jumber Patiashvili.
 She was met with crowds in the capital, with Thatcher greeting onlookers with the word "gamarojobat".
 She also attended a wedding at the Palace of Rituals, where she gave the bride and the groom a porcelain bowl.
 In the evening, she attended a dinner hosted by Chairman of the Council of Ministers Otar Cherkezia and other regional officials, during which she noted the similarity in cultures, notably the shared patronage of Saint George.